jbhopkins/bioxtasraw/docs/source/tutorial/s2_denss.rst

     *   *Note:* SAXS data can't determine between enantiomers, so all this does is ensure that the reconstructions and averaging are done on the most similar enantiomers.
-There is not guarantee that this matches the enantiomer in solution.
+There is no guarantee that this matches the enantiomer in solution.

     |denss_run_tab_png|